-1. Contract Reference Con_24051 2.
-Buyer Department for Education Sanctuary Buildings Great Smith n Street London SW1P 3BT 3.
-Supplier Steve Croc ker Consultancy Limited <redacted th="" u<="">under section 40 FOI Act></redacted> under section 40 FOI Act> 4.
-The Contract The Supplie this Order F Unless the act between the Buyer and the Supplier is for the supply of Deliverables.
-For shall supply the Deliverables described below on the terms set out in Form and the attached contract conditions ("Conditions") and Annexes. context otherwise requires, capitalised expressions used in this Order the same meanings as in the Conditions.
-5. Deliverables Goods None Services Description: as set out below in Section 6 Specification of this Award Form.
-The Services are: To be performed remotely.
-Date(s) of Delivery: From 06th March 2024 for a total of <redacted 43="" act="" foi="" section="" under=""> until 31st March 2024.</redacted> Optional extension period of 3 months.
-6. Specification The specific cation of the Deliverables is as set out below: To act as External Advisor on the Children's Social Care market, providing advice to the CSC Market Interventions team on policy proposals and market operations.
-As needed, chair an advisory group on the children's social care market.
-This group would be used to gather a wider range of expertise on the children's social care market operations and to test policy proposals with the CSC Market interventions team.
+1. Contract Reference Jaggaer - Con_25185

+2. Buyer Department for Education

+Sanctuary E Buildings

+Great Smith n Street

+London

+SW1P 3BT

+into this Contract, the Buyer is acting as part of the Crown and the all be treated as contracting with the Crown as a whole.

+3. Supplier J Wooster Services

+<redacted></redacted>

+<redacted></redacted>

+<redacted></redacted>

+4. The Contract This Contra act between the Buyer and the Supplier is for the supply of Deliverables.

+The Supplie er shall supply the Deliverables described below on the terms set out in

+this Order Form and the attached contract conditions ("Conditions") and Annexes.

+Unless the context otherwise requires, capitalised expressions used in this Order Form have the same meanings as in the Conditions.

+TOTH have the same meanings as in the conditions.

+Dellerentier 0 1 - No. 2

+5. Deliverables Goods None

+Services Description: as set out

+In Annex 2 to this Contract

+The Services are:

+To be performed at the Trust offices and/or council offices and remotely

+Date(s) of Delivery: Between 1st April 2024and 31st March 2026 for a

+maximum of <redacted></redacted>

+6. Specification The specification of the Deliverables is as set out:

-., , The Supplier will not receive any un-anonymised or sensitive data beyond what is provided to him by the civil service as part of the policy advisory work.
-The Buyer reserves the right to request the Supplier (and any other member of the group referred to in this contract to be chaired by the Supplier) signs a non-disclosure agreement prior to the receipt of confidential or sensitive information.
-7. Start Date 06 th March 2024 8.
-Expiry Date 31st March 2024 9.
-Extension Period The Buyer may extend the Contract for a period of up to 3 Months by giving not less than 10 Working Days' notice in writing to the Supplier prior to the Expiry Date.
-The Conditions of the Contract shall apply throughout any such extended period.
-Buy yer Cause Any Material Breach of the obligations of the Buyer or any other default, act, omission, negligence or statement of the Buyer, of its employees, servants, agents in connection with or in relation to the subject-matter of the Contract and in respect of which the Buyer is liable to the Supplier.
-10. Optional Intellectual Property Rights ("IPR") Clauses Not applicable 11.
-Charges The Charges for the Deliverables shall be as set out below in Annex 2 - Charges 12.
+In Annex 2 to this Contract.
+Note: The Buyer reserves the right to request the Supplier (and any other member of the group referred to in this contract to be chaired by the Supplier) signs a non-disclosure agreement prior to the receipt of confidential or sensitive information.
+7. Start Date 1 st April 2024 8.
+Expiry Date 31st March 2026 9.
+Extension Period Not applicable 10.
+Buyer Cause Any Material Breach of the obligations of the Buyer or any other default, act, omission, negligence or statement of the Buyer, of its employees, servants, agents in connection with or in relation to the subject-matter of the Contract and in respect of which the Buyer is liable to the Supplier.
+11. Optional Intellectual Property Rights ("IPR") Clauses Not applicable 12.
+Charges The Charges for the Deliverables shall be as set out in Annex 2 - Charges 13.
 Payment Payment of undisputed invoices will be made within 30 days of receipt of invoice, which must be submitted promptly by the Supplier.
-All invoices must be sent, quoting a valid Purchase Order Number (PO Number) and any other relevant details, to: < redacted under section 40 FOI Act> Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
-You must be in receipt of a valid PO Number before submitting an invoice.
-To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, item number (if applicable) and the details (name, email, and telephone number) of your Buyer contact (i.e. Buyer Authorised Representative).
-Non-compliant invoices may be sent back to you, which may lead to a delay in payment.
+All invoices must be sent, quoting a valid Purchase Order Number (PO Number) and any other relevant details, to <redacted>, <redacted>- <redacted>and copied to <redacted>quoting the contract refence (Con_25185) Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
+You must be in receipt of a valid PO</redacted></redacted></redacted></redacted> Number before submitting an invoice.
+To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, item number (if applicable) and the details (name, email, and telephone number) of your Buyer contact (i.e. Buyer Authorised